Enigma1989YT/Enigma-Cold-War-V1-Public/README.md

 Scripts/yink.lua - This is where attrition and helicopters mechanics exist

+You do NOT need Viggensbane.
+Delete it from loaderlua.

 If you run into any issues, I would recommend making sure to update your Moose version you are using.